-Great leaders share many qualities.
-However, each leader has distinguishable characteristics to their abilities.
+Leading from the heart is a sign of a healthy leader.
+Good leaders share many qualities.
+However, each leader has distinguishable characteristics of their abilities.
 In my time as a leadership keynote speaker and as I’ve walked groups through workshops and leadership coaching, one familiar quality tends to arise among solid and talented leaders: they lead from the heart instead of from their hurt.

 The best leaders understand the head and heart connection and can appeal to their employees on both levels.
-These leaders know the vision, they’ve created it, and are passionate about it.
+These leaders know the vision, have created it, and are passionate about it.
 Vision is communicated clearly over multiple platforms and mediums.
 Their strategies include removing barriers that increase buy-in, motivate action, and inspire people (employees and customers alike!).
-Leadership is very different from management, but working in harmony is the ideal business condition.
+Leadership differs from management, but working harmoniously is the ideal business condition.

 Management manages budgets, staffing, planning, and problem-solving.
 In contrast, leadership takes intricate systems in complex people groups and creates an environment of innovation, opportunities, and growth.
 A manager’s role is essentially to keep the status quo, but a leader keeps up with the rate of change and sets the pace.
 Leading, instead of managing, allows the leader to tap into their employee’s innovation, skills, and abilities and doesn’t feel threatened by new, out-of-the-box thinking.